skrusche63/elastic-insight/README.md

-# Elastic Insight - Missing Link to CDAP
+# Elastic Insight - Connect to CDAP

 [CDAP](https://cdap.io) is an open source framework for building data analytic applications.